 Abstract

 We define a native World Chain account type managed by the WORLD_CHAIN_ACCOUNT_MANAGER predeploy.
-Each account has one immutable EIP-1271 compliant admin signer and one active key ring of EIP-1271 compliant session verifiers.
+Each account has one immutable EIP-1271 compliant admin signer and one active key ring of session verifier instances backed by EIP-1271 compliant verifier implementations.

 We extend EIP-2718 with a new typed transaction envelope with type flag 0x1D.
 0x1D transactions are executed with the World Chain account framed as the sender.
-Session verifiers act as the transaction level signatories via programmable EIP-1271 smart contracts.
-Session verifiers dually function as signature verifiers, and session key policy evaluators.
+Session verifier instances act as the transaction level signatories via programmable EIP-1271 smart contracts.
+Session verifier implementations dually function as signature verifiers, and session key policy evaluators.

 We design with the principle of not defining signer-specific authentication as native execution paths.
 Signature schemes, proof systems, recovery policies, and spending policies are fully programmable.
 The protocol only prescribes deterministic transaction context, validation frames, and reusable precompiles for cryptographic operations.